(cover for soldiers and veterans)

 He had odd, hot, electric blue eyes that seemed to simmer and they bored into mine for several seconds as he took the measure of me.
 Then that blue, laser gaze shifted up and fastened on my hat.
 “Is that cover the real thing?”
 “Yep, Ninth Marines.”

 He looked back into my eyes, a ghost of warmth washed across his face and was gone, he reached out with his left hand and took a firm grip on my upper right arm where it comes off my shoulder and shook hands with me with his right hand.
 “Army, 25th Infantry.
-Come on in, I ain’t not much of a housekeeper.”
+Come on in, I ain’t much of a housekeeper.”
 The branch of service don’t matter when you’ve been in hell, fear, and fury.
 Soldiers who have fought know that.

 We didn’t know each other yet but all the same we were brothers; brothers born from the womb of horror, anger, fear, blood and rejection; brothers strangely haunted, curiously broken and remade, brothers yet strangers to each other and sometimes strangers to ourselves; that’s why Ron said; “Come on in, I ain’t much of a housekeeper.”